phyziyx/stylice/README.md

 # styliCe

-StyliCe:  A C library for creating stylised tables in Console
+StyliCe:  A C library for creating stylised console tables

 ## Features

-- Two formatting styles (Default and Compact)
+- Three formatting styles (Default, Compact and Windows)
 - Header support
+- Upto 16 columns supported (redfine MAX_COLUMNS if you need more or less)

 ## Example